Fugitive Slave Clause: Background

+Resistance, enforcement, and legal controversy

+Despite the Fugitive Slave Clause's constitutional authority, Northern resistance to its enforcement increased steadily in the 19th century, especially after the enactment of the Fugitive Slave Act of 1850.
+Several Northern states enacted "personal liberty laws" to circumvent the Clause, aiming to protect free Black residents from kidnapping and provide procedural safeguards for accused fugitives.
+For example, Massachusetts prohibited state officials from assisting in fugitive slave renditions and banned the use of state facilities for holding alleged fugitives.

+Legal challenges mounted.
+In Ableman v.
+Booth (1859), the Supreme Court reversed the Wisconsin Supreme Court’s decision that had freed abolitionist Sherman Booth, who had been jailed for aiding an escaped slave.
+Chief Justice Roger B. Taney ruled that states could not obstruct federal enforcement, reinforcing federal supremacy but further polarizing public opinion.

+Many Black communities in the North were directly affected.
+The broad language of the Clause and its enforcement mechanisms enabled the kidnapping of free African Americans who were then illegally enslaved.
+The case of Solomon Northup, a free man abducted in Washington, D.C., and enslaved in Louisiana for twelve years, highlighted how the Clause enabled systemic abuse.

+Modern legal scholars debate whether the Fugitive Slave Clause conferred constitutional legitimacy on slavery.
+Some argue its vague wording was a political compromise that avoided overtly validating slavery at the federal level, while others contend it functionally entrenched slaveholder power.
+Akhil Reed Amar has argued that the Clause’s ambiguity allowed both pro- and anti-slavery factions to claim constitutional ground, reflecting deeper contradictions in the founding document itself.

 Legacy

 When South Carolina seceded from the Union in late 1860, its secession convention issued the Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union.
 The declaration placed heavy emphasis on the importance of the Fugitive Slave Clause to South Carolina and accused Northern states of flagrantly violating it, going as far as naming specific states.

-Unlike the U.S. Constitution, the Constitution of the Confederate States mentioned slavery by name and specified African-Americans as the subject.
+Unlike the U.S. Constitution, the Constitution of the Confederate States mentioned slavery by name and specified African Americans as the subject.
 It contained a much more rigid form of the Fugitive Slave Clause.

 In 1864, during the Civil War, an effort to repeal this clause of the Constitution failed.
 The subsequent passage of the Thirteenth Amendment to the United States Constitution abolished slavery "except as a punishment for crime," rendering the clause mostly moot.
 However, it has been noted in connection with the Fugitive Slave Clause that people can still be held to service or labor under limited circumstances; the U.S. Supreme Court stated in United States v.
-Kozminski, 487 U.S. 931, 943 (1988) that "not all situations in which labor is compelled by physical coercion or force of law violate the Thirteenth Amendment."
+Kozminski, 487 U.S. 931, 943 (1988), that "not all situations in which labor is compelled by physical coercion or force of law violate the Thirteenth Amendment."